pnnl/DM-Sim/README.md

  - Support multi-node cluster execution managed by MPI and mpi4py.

 If you're looking for the implementation we described in our SC-20 paper, please see the V1.0 release.
 DM-Sim is under active development.
 Please propose any bugs and suggest any features.
 We will continuously add new features.
 Questions and suggestions are welcome.

-In this new version, a python-API based circuit can be directly launched and executed without the need to recompile (which is the practice in V1.0).
-This will significantly benefit emerging quantum-classical hybrid algorithms where the quantum circuits are adjusted and executed online guided by classical optimization processes.
-In the future version we will try to provide Microsoft Q#/QDK support.

 ## About DM-Sim